libp2p/docs/content/concepts/multiplex/mplex.md

 mplex does not have any flow control.
 > Backpressure is a mechanism to prevent one peer from overwhelming a slow time consuming the data.

-mplex has no limits on how many streams a peer can open.
-This allows mplex to support a wide range of applications and use cases.
+mplex also doesn't limit how many streams a peer can open.

 {{< alert icon="" context="">}}
 **Yamux should be used over mplex in libp2p**.
-It is well-suited for applications that require fast, reliable data transfer.
+As it natively supports flow control, it is better suited for applications that require the transfer of large amounts of data.

 Until recently, the reason mplex was still supported was compatibility with js-libp2p, which didn't have yamux support.